SaladLab/Unity3D.IncrementalCompiler/docs/UnderTheHood.md

 Microsoft / Mono C# compiler doesn't support incremental compilation until now.
 They had "/incremental" option once in old times but lost it already.
-Because C# compiler is really fast and C# language itself is good to keep compiler run fast, incremental compilation has not been at the first priority.
+Because C# compiler is really fast and C# language itself is good to keep compiler run fast, implementing incremental compilation has not been at the first priority.
 Also community keep there project small and like to separate big project into smaller ones to handle this problem indirectly.